LTA Summer Showcase: Teaching that Connects

 LTA Summer Showcase - Teaching that Connects

 The Learning, Teaching & Assessment (LTA) Team and Sustainability Education are delighted to announce a Summer Showcase in TU Dublin Tallaght.
-This event features a keynote from Dr Virna Rossi on connecting with your students.
-This is followed by a hands-on LTA Workshop on building community and co-creating expectations to enhance students' participation in your classes.
+This event features a keynote from Virna Rossi on connecting with your students.
+This is followed by a hands-on LTA Workshop on steps you can take to foster trust, belonging, accountability, and engagement in your classes.
 There will also be a sustainability scavenger hunt and the opportunity to exchange ideas with colleagues in informal roundtable practitioner conversations.

 Schedule